Rights of Employees

 - How Can I Contact Your Employment Law Firm?

 Not necessarily.
 Under New Jersey law, discrimination is actionable only if it is based on your membership in a legally protected category.
+As a result, things like nepotism and favoritism toward long-term employees or paramours are not necessarily unlawful.

 Just like any other form of discrimination, to be actionable under New Jersey’s anti-discrimination law, the New Jersey Law Against Discrimination (“LAD”), the harassment has to occur because you are a member of a legally-protected class.
 In addition, the harassment has to be severe (really bad) or pervasive (really frequent) enough that it has, in effect, changed the terms or conditions of your employment.